-• Cost: private companies will invariably need to invest in their company in order to create the right environment within which to go public.
+- Loss of control: an IPO dilutes the ownership of the company. - Costs: private companies will invariably need to invest in their company in order to create the right environment within which to go public.
 In many cases, significant investments may be required to create and formalize processes to ensure compliance with IFRS and other financial reporting requirements.
+Also subsequently operating as a public company will be more costly compared to a private company.